JNYH/linkedin_api/README.md

 # linkedin_api
 Linkedin API for Python

-This notebook aims to access data from LinkedIn by using an open source library by Tom Quirk.
+This notebook (SAMPLE CODE) aims to access data from LinkedIn by using an open source library by Tom Quirk.

 See Tom Quirk's open source library here: https://github.com/tomquirk/linkedin-api